 What is the most striking detail of your solution?
 GNSS RTK/Safencing

-Machines automated with our AGCbox system are guided by our secure positioning and guidance system, using RTK-GNSS technology, with centimetre-level accuracy.
+Machines automated with our AGCbox system are guided by our real-time secure positioning and guidance system, using our own RTK-GNSS technology, with centimetre-level accuracy.
 The first step is to carry out a survey, which maps out the first row, obstacles and the certified safety contour (which ensures that the machine and its implement do not leave the working area).

 How are implements operated and controlled by your system?